jacobobryant/biff/slate/source/index.html.md

 cljs: ./task cljs
 ```

-So `./task dev` will use Overmind to run `clj` and `shadow-cljs` in the same
+So `./task dev` will run `./task repl` and `./task cljs` in the same terminal
-terminal window.
+window.
 Hit `ctrl-c` to exit.
-If you'd like to restart just one
+If you'd like to restart just one process and you
-process, run e.g. `overmind restart repl` in another window.
-You can easily add
+have Overmind installed, run e.g. `overmind restart repl` in another window.
-new build tasks by creating new functions in `task`.
-Also, I recommend putting
+You can easily add new build tasks by creating new functions in `task`.
+Also, I
-`alias t='./task'` in your `.bashrc`.
+recommend putting `alias t='./task'` in your `.bashrc`.

 To fetch the latest Biff version, start out with only `:git/url` and `:tag` in the dependency: